Feed-Forward Optimization With Delayed Feedback for Neural Network Training: Conclusion

+Backpropagation relies on concepts infeasible in natural learning processes, rendering it an effective yet biologically implausible and computationally expensive approach to training neural networks.
+In this paper, we introduce \fancynamehighlighted{} (\fancyabrv), a novel algorithm for backpropagation-free training of multi-layer neural networks using a feed-forward approximation of intermediate gradients based on delayed error information. \fancyabrv{} solves both the weight transport and update locking problems and significantly improves the predictive performance compared to previous update-locking-free algorithms, reducing the gap to backpropagation by up to 56\% for classification and 96\% for regression tasks.
+This paper successfully demonstrates the application of \fancyabrv{} to fully-connected and Transformer networks.
+There are multiple avenues for future research, such as further fine-tuning to scale up to large-scale tasks or extending \fancyabrv{} to more model architectures.
+In theory, \fancyabrv{} can be applied to convolutional networks, but further research is necessary to preserve the advantages of weight sharing for the feedback weights and make them independent of the input size.
+While some implausibilities remain, such as the spiking problem, Dale’s Law, and supervised learning in general~\citep{bengio_towards_2016,ecclesElectricalChemicalTransmission1976}, \fancyabrv{} is an important step towards more biologically plausible learning algorithms and can even improve computational efficiency.
 By releasing update locking and thus the inter-layer dependencies when computing the gradients, \fancyabrv{} can update the network's parameters during the forward pass.
 As a result, \fancyabrv{} eliminates the need for the computationally expensive backward pass, thus requiring fewer operations and removing the need to buffer or recompute activations.
 Beyond that, it opens up promising possibilities for parallel training setups like pipeline parallelism by reducing the amount of communication and synchronization between different layers.
-Furthermore, \fancyabrv{} enables on-device training on highly promising neuromorphic devices, which would simplify the training process significantly and has the potential to economize compute resources and energy tremendously.
+Furthermore, \fancyabrv{} enables on-device training using highly promising neuromorphic devices, which would simplify the training process significantly and has the potential to economize compute resources and energy.